kpiyush16/stock-market-application/README.md

 # stock-market-application

-### Before using Jenkinsfile, remove all the pre-existing networks and containers and also images(needed to save space) of the same name as the ones to be created.
+### Before using Jenkinsfile, remove all the pre-existing(if any) networks and containers and also images(needed to save space) of the same name as the ones to be created.
 #### Remove Network
 * docker network rm company-network
 #### Stop and Remove MS Container